 This article will explain what step to take in the event that you receive a message in your scan saying that you need to complete a factory upgrade because your Mac computer uses APFS.

-APFS is a file system format for Mac computers with High Sierra, and we recently updated the FixMeStick software to be compatible with it.
-However, if your FixMestick has an older version of the software, it will not be able to read your files.
+APFS is a file system format for Mac computers with High Sierra and Mojave, and we've recently updated the FixMeStick software to be compatible with it.
+However, if your FixMestick has an older version of the software, it will not be able to scan your files properly.
 You will need to upgrade your software in order for the scan to complete successfully.

 When you are in the scan and can see the message about factory upgrading your FixMeStick to handle the technology your Mac uses, click on click here and then enter your email address.
 Then exit the scan and power down your computer, and restart it normally.
 Once you’re back in your operating system, you can open your email inbox and follow the instructions below.